Skip to main content

 • Right to be free of wrongful intrusion that could cause mental suffering or humiliation.

-Under the common law, an aggrieved party can pursue a lawsuit against a person who unlawfully invades their private affairs, publicizes their confidential information, portrays them in a false light, or appropriates their name for personal gain.
+Under common law, an aggrieved party can sue a person who unlawfully invades their private affairs, publicizes their confidential information, portrays them in a false light, or appropriates their name for personal gain.

 Some states do not have common law right of privacy but statutes that protect their citizens from invasion.
 These statutes punish others for using another’s name or picture for advertisements without their consent.